bodhili/bodhili/README.md

 - 👯  I’m looking to collaborate on any project

-- 👨‍💻 All of my projects are available at https://github.com/shallowx
+- 👨‍💻 All of my projects are available at https://github.com/shallowx, and the most commonly used programming languages ​​are Java and Go

 - 📫 How to reach me ybodhili@gmail.com